 The hummingbird is an amulet for health, skill, perseverance, beauty, and happiness.

-Click here to find these beautiful pieces of jewelry created by the Embera in Cali, Colombia
+Click here to buy these beautiful pieces of jewelry created by the Embera in Cali, Colombia